 What are the benefits of IIoT?

-Another way IIoT benefits industrial companies is to provide product configuration for manufacturing customers.
+Another way IIoT benefits industrial companies is by providing product configuration for manufacturing customers.
 Customized products are the wave of the future, and IIoT makes it cheaper and easier to design products to specifications for different clients, improving their service quality and product offerings.

-The industrial internet of things is the future of the manufacturing industry.
+The industrial Internet of Things is the future of the manufacturing industry.
 You can expect the number of smart factories in the U.S. to increase as latecomers to the IIoT revolution try to catch up.
-The operations technology of the future is already here, and it provides connectivity, reliability, reduced uptime on products, supply chain management, and more.
+The operations technology of the future is already here, and it provides connectivity, reliability, reduced product uptime, supply chain management, and more.
 Indeed, the industrial applications for IIoT are excellent and plentiful.
-The most exciting thing about it all is we’re only just beginning.
+The most exciting thing about it all is that we’re only just beginning.